DAVID BREWSTER theories and models of STEREOSCOPY

 It is an obvious result of these observations, that in painting, and in coloured decorations of all kinds, the red or less refrangible colours should be given to the prominent parts of the object to be represented, and the blue or more refrangible colours to the background and the parts of the objects that are to retire from the eye.

-In this portrait of two children fromthe firm Nevin & Smith, which can be dated accurately at 1868 since it was part of an album gifted to the Duke of Edinburgh by Tasmanian photographers, the drape at the extreme right of frame has received the RED treatment.
+In this portrait of two children from the firm of Nevin & Smith which can be dated accurately at 1868 since it was part of an album gifted to the Duke of Edinburgh by Tasmanian photographers, the drape at the extreme right of frame has received the RED treatment.
 The colour has deepened with age and dissolved into the paper.
 The carpet may have been spared.
-There may be more versions of this image, two in fact for stereoscopic viewing.
+There may be more versions of this image, two at least for printing as a stereograph for stereoscopic viewing.
 This example came from the private collection of John Etkins and was donated to the State Library of Victoria in 2005.

 Page 63, cdv of two men with Clifford & Nevin Hobart Town handwritten on verso,

-exhibited at the QVMAG, The Painted Portrait Photograph in Tasmania.
-November 2007-March 2008.
+Exhibited at the QVMAG, The Painted Portrait Photograph in Tasmania,

 Page 62 – the text accompanying the photograph in the exhibition catalogue

 The first paragraph in the accompanying text gives no factual information.
-The identities of the men may be unknown, but the tall man standing in the carte on the left closely resembles an officer at Port Arthur and member of the officers’ cricket team, photographed by Alfred Bock ca 1860 when Thomas Nevin was serving his apprenticeship with Bock.
+The identities of the men may be unknown, but the tall man standing in the carte on the left closely resembles an officer at Port Arthur and member of the officers’ cricket team, photographed by Alfred Bock ca 1860 when Thomas Nevin was about to assume Bock’s photographic business with Bock’s insolvency.
 If so, Nevin’s association with Samuel Clifford would also date to the early sixties, and place him with Clifford at Port Arthur ca. 1865 or earlier.
-Several stereographs of the buildings there are dated to ca 1865 with Clifford’s attribution (SLTas).
+Several stereographs of the buildings there are dated to ca 1865 with Clifford’s attribution (State library of Tasmania collections).
 Nevin’s skills in stereographic production were certainly learnt from Clifford rather than from Bock.

 … and a diagram of the Brewster Stereoscope Viewer, basic model.